Home battery costs in Perth: what to expect in 2026

 Perth home battery installed prices (mid-2026)

-All prices include installation, after the WA Battery Incentive ($130/kWh, max $1,300 for batteries on the Synergy SSL).
+All prices include installation, after the WA Battery Incentive ($130/kWh, max $1,300 for a battery paired with an SSL-approved inverter).
 GST included.

 Prices are after the WA Battery Incentive ($1,300 for 10kWh+).
 Prices before incentive are $1,300 higher.
 Prices vary significantly by installer and whether the battery is co-installed with solar or added to an existing system.